Business Decision Making Process

 One-Way vs. Two-Way Doors

 Amazon's framework distinguishes between irreversible decisions (one-way doors) requiring high scrutiny and rigorous approval, and reversible decisions (two-way doors) that should move fast with lightweight consent processes.
-The most common organizational failure is treating two-way door decisions with one-way door rigor, creating bottlenecks and decision fatigue that slow the entire organization.
+The most common organizational failure is treating two-way door decisions with one-way door rigor.
+This creates bottlenecks and decision fatigue that slow organizational momentum.

 Sources: Bain & Company, IDEO, Harvard Business Review, McKinsey, Atlassian